 Monitors listen for triggering events.
 They are initialized with a number of rules, which each include a pattern and recipe.
 Patterns describe the triggering event.
 For file events, the patterns describe a path that should trigger the event when changed.
 Recipes describe the specific action that should be taken when the rule is triggered.
 When a pattern's triggering event occurs, the monitor sends an event, which contains the rule and the specifics of the event, to the event queue.

 Handlers manage the event queue.
 They unpack and analyze events in the event queue.
-If they are valid, they create a directory containing the script defined by the recipe.
-The location of the directory is then sent to the runner, to be added to the job queue.
+If they are valid, a job is created from the recipe, which is then sent to the job queue.

 Conductors manage the jobs queue.
-They execute the jobs in the locations specified by the handlers.
+They execute the jobs that have been created by the handlers.